gatsbyjs/gatsby/docs/reference/release-notes/v2.29/index.md

 ## Lazy Images

 Similarily as with Query on Demand also Lazy Images will be automatically delivered to 10% of our users with this v2.29 release.
 We've first shipped this feature behind a flag in [v2.28](../v2.28/index.md#experimental-lazy-images-in-develop).
-Opt-in users will receive a notice in their terminal about that opt-in in addition to a hint on how to turn it off (in case it disturbs your workflow).
+Opt-in users will receive a notice in their terminal about that opt-in behavior and a hint on how to turn it off (in case it disturbs your workflow).
 As a recap of what Lazy Images will improve:

 > As more and more images are added to a Gatsby site, the slower the local development experience oftentimes becomes.
 You spend time waiting for images to process, instead of you know, developing!
 No longer!
 This experimental version of `gatsby-plugin-sharp` only does image processing when the page gets requested.